What to expect when you visit!

-- Please note this is not a public park no activities, “meetup” groups or other activities including photo shoots will be accepted with out a reservation.
+- Please note this is not a public park, no group activities including photo shoots, birthday parties, gatherings or large picnics will be accepted with out a paid reservation.

 - No pets are allowed on the farm and cannot be left in vehicles.

 - If you are accompanying children to the farm, they must stay close to you at all times.

 - Any actions that may harm plants or animals will not be permitted.

 - No picking plants or flowers outside of designated times and areas.